Hockey Night in Canada: Availability outside Canada

 NHL Center Ice offers some Hockey Night in Canada games at the same time as the CBC broadcast, usually regional Hockey Night games from Ottawa or Montreal.
 Center Ice generally shows the 7 p.m.
 ET games, because the late games are usually national.

 From 2006 to 2021, the NBC networks (originally OLN and Versus) simulcast CBC coverage of some games (generally first- and second-round matchups from Western Canada) instead of using their own crews and announcers.
 During the early 1990s, SportsChannel America similarly covered the Stanley Cup playoffs.
 Versus and NBCSN, its later incarnation, continued to use CBC and Sportsnet feeds to augment its own playoff coverage.
 All regular season games broadcast under the HNIC brand not on NHL Network are now available on ESPN+ (in tandem with regional feeds involving games with U.S.-based teams), as part of parent company ESPN's 7-year agreement with the NHL.
 Blackout restrictions will apply for all games.

-Hockey Night in Canada is also broadcast live (and occasionally as-live) in the United Kingdom and Ireland on Viaplay.
+Hockey Night in Canada was also broadcast live (and occasionally as-live) in the United Kingdom and Ireland on Viaplay.
 Although the pre- and post-game segments are not included, both games and the segments between periods are shown.
-Hockey Night in Canada was also seen in other European markets on ESPN America, distributed on cable and satellite platforms until 2013 (when ESPN America closed) Hockey Night in Canada is now broadcast in the UK and Ireland on Premier Sports now (Viaplay Sports in the UK).
+Hockey Night in Canada was also seen in other European markets on ESPN America, distributed on cable and satellite platforms until 2013 (when ESPN America closed) Hockey Night in Canada was then broadcast in the UK and Ireland on Premier Sports now (Viaplay Sports in the UK).
 Until its closure in 2014, Canadian Forces Radio and Television rebroadcast HNIC games to Canadian Forces members overseas.